List of Blue Bloods characters: Nicky Reagan-Boyle

-Nicole Reagan is Erin Reagan's daughter, and Frank Reagan's granddaughter.
-She is portrayed by Sami Gayle.
+Nicole Reagan is Erin Reagan's daughter, and Frank Reagan's only granddaughter.
+She is portrayed by Marlene Lawston in the pilot episode and by Sami Gayle for the rest of the series.

 Erin's daughter, born October 14, 1996, aspires to become an officer like the rest of her family.
 As of "Old Wounds", she is 15 years old.
 In season five, she is a high school senior preparing for college; in season six, she is attending Columbia University, her mother's alma mater, and graduates at the end of season 9.
-She is a very curious likes to question her uncle Danny and great-grandfather about police matters, often challenging their old-school conservatism.
+She is very curious and likes to ask her Uncle Danny and great-grandfather about police matters, often challenging their old-school conservatism.
 During the early seasons she had short hair, but in later seasons she grew it out.
 She wanted to join the family business as the first female Reagan to be a cop.
 In season 8, Nicky takes the police exam, over her mother's objections.
 In season 10, Nicky is offered a job in San Francisco, and later accepts.
 She appears in only one episode of season 11.

-She makes a appearance in the series finale episode End of Tour.
-In the pilot episode, Nicky was portrayed by Marlene Lawston.
+She makes a guest appearance in the series finale episode "End of Tour".